Sakorona/SDVMods/ClimateOfFerngill/Docs/weatherpatterns.md

 Dry.
 Hot.
 26 C to 36 C to 22 C at the end, with 36-39C not unreachable during the hottest bit.
 (Heatwaves should make that top out at 41C).
 Rain should be scarse but ramping up towards the end slowly.
 Storm conversions should be likely.

 ### Details:
-* In summer, you can have +6C randomly - so an average of .5 to 6 should be added to the day.
+* In summer, you can have +3C randomly - so an average of .5 to 3 should be added to the day.
+(Except on 10-18, which adds a chance of NO INCREASE.)

 * In the first nine days, temperatures are rising from ~26C to 31C.
 Lows the same spread as spring.
 Rain chances hover at 15%.
 Storm conversions are 45%
 * In the second nine days, temperature are rising from 31C to 36C.
 Rain chances the same, but storm conversions are now 60%.